Get a driving instructor's licence

 |Australian Criminal Intelligence Commission: Information for individuals|

-You will be required to submit sufficient proof of your identify for the application.
+You will be required to submit sufficient proof of your identity for the application.

-Please refer to the fact sheet for more information.
+Please go to Proof of identity for more information.

 Please download and complete the application form E175 and submit it to the Department of Transport along with: